renatoathaydes/renatoathaydes.github.io/_posts/2015-11-24-Ceylon-As-A-Powerful-Modelling-Tool.md

 [tuples and functions](http://ceylon-lang.org/blog/2013/01/21/abstracting-over-functions/),
 which is one of the most interesting points about Ceylon!

-With a little trick which I will demonstrate a little bit later on, tuples allow us to even write function that demand tuple arguments of the same length, so that it becomes possible to express the type of functions such as the one below (in pseudo-code... keep reading to see how the real one is implemented):
+With a little trick which I will demonstrate a little bit later on, tuples allow us to even write functions that demand tuple arguments of the same length, so that it becomes possible to express the type of functions such as the one below (in pseudo-code... keep reading to see how the real one is implemented):